obiwanjacobi/Zsharp/docs/compiler/checked.md

 ## Compile Time Conditions

-A fairly fine grained control over what functions are checked and what function are not check may be desireable.
+A fairly fine grained control over what functions are checked and what function are not checked may be desireable.
 This should be specified on the compiler command line as well as in code.

-For some code it may be necessary to always check boundaries for example... (cannot imagine this happening)
+For some code it may (or may not) be necessary to always check boundaries for example...

 ### Removing Code